apache/ignite/assembly/libs/readme.txt

     ...
 </project>

-All optional modules can be imported using Maven as well.
-They are added just like the core module, but with different artifact IDs.
+All optional modules can be imported like the core module, but with different artifact IDs.

 Here is a list of available modules:
 - gridgain-spring (for Spring-based configuration support)